 House Painting Designs and Colors #4: Enamel

-Enamel paint is marked by a hard, glossy and opaque finish that is a result of its chemical composition.
+Enamel paint has a hard, glossy and opaque finish that is a result of its chemical composition.
 This paint is usually used to coat metallic surfaces.
-However, it can also be used to paint walls that have to bear tough conditions.
+However, it can also be used to paint walls that bear tough conditions.
 For example, kitchen walls can be painted with enamel paint because it is resistant to heat, water and stains.

 It also makes sense to paint balcony walls with this type of paint so that the color doesn’t fade with exposure to sunlight and rain.
-Bathroom doors that are exposed to water and dampness continually can also be painted with enamel.
-These paints were traditionally solvent-based.
-However, water-based variants are also available now.
+It is also a good idea to paint moisture exposed bathroom doors in enamel.
+Traditionally, solvent-based, you can also find water-based variants.

 Cost: ₹70 onwards (per litre)

-Verdict: Enamel paint is often an add-on option; it is rarely used as the only paint for walls.
-Moreover, it has a very specific purpose and is often chosen for its functionality instead of aesthetics.
+Verdict: Enamel paint is often an add-on option and rarely as paint for walls.
+Moreover, it has a very specific purpose and is chosen for its functionality instead of aesthetics.

 House Painting Designs and Colors #5: Textured